amichelotti/chaos_dashboard/README.md

 ### US manually launched

-In this case it's not possible to fully control the lifecycle, the dashboard can just try to stop the **US** performing a **shutdown** operation.
+In this case it’s not possible to fully control the lifecycle, the dashboard can just try to stop the **US** performing a **shutdown** operation.

-**NOTE:** these US don't have the *parent column* set.
+**NOTE:** these US don’t have the *parent column* set.

 ### Associate a US to an Agent